The near death -- and last-minute reprieve -- of a trial for an HIV vaccine

 And they had big money to do it.
 This group, called the BRILLIANT Consortium, had landed a $45 million grant from the U.S. Agency for International Development (USAID) in 2023.

-"I mean, it's unprecedented," says Nonhlanhla Mkhize, a medical scientist with the National Institute for Communicable Diseases (NICD) in Johannesburg, "having a consortium that is made up of African scientists working toward an African problem in our labs here in Africa."
+"I mean, it's unprecedented," says Nono Mkhize, a senior medical scientist with the National Institute for Communicable Diseases (NICD) in Johannesburg, "having a consortium that is made up of African scientists working toward an African problem in our labs here in Africa."

 Year one of the five-year grant had been almost entirely virtual.
 Now, they were all here together in Zanzibar and ready to turn their expertise into action.
 All the presentations and discussions and arguments had coalesced around a solid plan to thwart the virus.
 The scientific advisory board endorsed the imminent launch of the vaccine trials.